khaledh/khaledh.github.io/docs/osdev/16-user-mode.md

   result = (imageBase, imagePages.uint64)
 ```

-The proc allows loading an image at a specific address (if `loadAddress` is provided), or at any address (if `loadAddress` is `none`).
-The former is useful for loading the kernel image, since we want to load it at a specific address.
-The latter is useful for loading the user program, since we don't care where it's loaded.
+The proc allows loading an image at a specific address (if `loadAddress` is provided), or
+at any address (if `loadAddress` is `none`).
+The former is useful for loading the kernel
+image at a specific address.
+The latter is useful for loading the user program at any
+address.

-Let's now update the `EfiMainInner` by replacing that section of the code with two calls to `loadImage`.
+Let's now update the `EfiMainInner` by replacing that section of the code with two calls
+to `loadImage`.

 ```nim{13-26}
 # src/boot/bootx64.nim